Hansade2005/FreeAIGateway/README.md

 </tr>
 </table>

-Plus a **custom** provider — point at any OpenAI-compatible endpoint (llama.cpp, LM Studio, vLLM, a local Ollama, or a remote gateway) from the Keys page.
+> **➕ Custom provider** — point at any OpenAI-compatible endpoint (llama.cpp, LM Studio, vLLM, a local Ollama, or a remote gateway) directly from the **Keys** page.

+---

 ## Features

+#### 🔌 Compatibility

-- **OpenAI-compatible** — `POST /v1/chat/completions` and `GET /v1/models` work with the official OpenAI SDKs and any OpenAI-compatible client (LangChain, LlamaIndex, Continue, Hermes, etc.).
+- **OpenAI-compatible** — `POST /v1/chat/completions` and `GET /v1/models` work with the official OpenAI SDKs and any OpenAI-compatible client (LangChain, LlamaIndex, Continue, Hermes, …).
 Just change `base_url`.
+- **Anthropic-compatible** — `POST /v1/messages` (plus `POST /v1/messages/count_tokens`) speaks the native Claude Messages wire format, so Claude Code, the Anthropic SDKs, and any Messages-API client point straight at the gateway and get answered by any free provider behind it.
+Full SSE streaming (`message_start` → `content_block_delta` → `message_stop`), tool use (`tool_use` / `tool_result`), system prompts, and image blocks are translated over the same router.
+Authenticates via `x-api-key` or `Authorization: Bearer`.
+Unknown Claude model ids (e.g. `claude-sonnet-4-5`) transparently fall through to auto-routing.
-- **Responses API** — `POST /v1/responses` (the wire format current Codex CLI versions require) is implemented as a translating shim over the same router, with full streaming events and tool calls.
+- **Responses API** — `POST /v1/responses` (the wire format current Codex CLI versions require) is a translating shim over the same router, with full streaming events and tool calls.

-- **Image generation** — `POST /v1/images/generations` (OpenAI Images shape: `prompt`, `n`, `size`, `response_format`) backed by a0.dev's keyless text-to-image endpoint. `size` maps to an aspect ratio (square / 16:9 / 9:16; or pass `aspect` directly); returns `{ data: [{ url }] }` or `b64_json`.
-No provider key needed — rides the unified key.
-- **Built-in tools** — the gateway can run tools itself, turning plain auto-routed chat into a lightweight agent: **web_search** (live web via r.jina.ai over DuckDuckGo), **web_extract** (URL → clean markdown), and **generate_image** (text → PNG saved to the server and appended to the answer as an inline markdown image, so it renders in the Playground or any markdown client).
-When the model calls one, the gateway executes it, feeds the result back, and re-asks until a final answer.
-On by default and individually toggleable in Settings; applied only to auto-routed, tool-free, non-streaming requests (explicit model pins and client tools are untouched), and bypassable with `x-builtin-tools: off`.
+#### 🧠 Routing & reliability

+- **Automatic failover** — on a 429, 5xx, or timeout the router skips the provider, puts the key on a short cooldown, and retries the next model in your fallback chain (up to 20 attempts).
+- **Per-key rate tracking** — RPM, RPD, TPM, and TPD counters per `(platform, model, key)`, so the router always picks a key that's under its caps.
+- **Sticky sessions** — multi-turn conversations keep talking to the same model for 30 minutes, avoiding the hallucination spike from mid-conversation model switches.
+- **Health checks** — periodic probes mark keys `healthy`, `rate_limited`, `invalid`, or `error` so dead keys are skipped automatically.

+#### ⚡ Performance & cost

-- **Prompt cache** — opt-in in-memory TTL cache (Settings → Prompt cache).
+- **Prompt cache** — opt-in in-memory TTL cache.
 An identical request returns the stored completion with `X-Cache: HIT` and **no provider call** — saving free-tier quota and answering instantly.
 Works for streaming (replayed as SSE) and non-streaming; bypass per-request with `x-cache: no-store`.
 Live hit-rate/entries stats in the dashboard.
-- **Anthropic-compatible** — `POST /v1/messages` (plus `POST /v1/messages/count_tokens`) speaks the native Claude Messages wire format, so Claude Code, the Anthropic SDKs, and any Messages-API client can point straight at the gateway and be answered by any free provider behind it.
-Full SSE streaming (`message_start` → `content_block_delta` → `message_stop`), tool use (`tool_use` / `tool_result`), system prompts, and image blocks are translated over the same router.
-Authenticates with the unified key via either `x-api-key` or `Authorization: Bearer`.
-Unknown Claude model ids (e.g. `claude-sonnet-4-5`) transparently fall through to auto-routing.
-- **Streaming and non-streaming** — Server-Sent Events for `stream: true`, JSON response otherwise.
+- **Streaming & non-streaming** — Server-Sent Events for `stream: true`, JSON otherwise.
 Every provider adapter implements both.

+#### 🛠️ Capabilities

+- **Built-in agent tools** — the gateway can run tools itself, turning auto-routed chat into a lightweight agent: **web_search** (live web via r.jina.ai over DuckDuckGo), **web_extract** (URL → clean markdown), and **generate_image** (text → PNG saved server-side and appended as an inline markdown image).
+On by default, individually toggleable in Settings; applied only to auto-routed, tool-free, non-streaming requests, and bypassable with `x-builtin-tools: off`.
-- **Tool calling** — OpenAI-style `tools` / `tool_choice` requests are passed through, and assistant `tool_calls` + `tool` role follow-up messages round-trip across providers.
+- **Tool calling** — OpenAI-style `tools` / `tool_choice` requests pass through, and assistant `tool_calls` + `tool`-role follow-ups round-trip across providers.
+- **Vision input** — standard OpenAI `image_url` blocks restrict routing to vision-capable models automatically.
+- **Image generation** — `POST /v1/images/generations` (OpenAI Images shape) backed by a0.dev's keyless text-to-image endpoint.
+No provider key needed.
-- **Embeddings** — `/v1/embeddings` with family-based routing: failover only ever happens between providers serving the *same* model (vectors from different models are incompatible), never across models.
-See [Embeddings](#embeddings).
+- **Embeddings** — `/v1/embeddings` with family-based routing: failover only happens between providers serving the *same* model, never across models.

-- **Automatic fallover** — If the chosen provider returns a 429, 5xx, or times out, the router skips it, puts the key on a short cooldown, and retries on the next model in your fallback chain (up to 20 attempts).
-- **Per-key rate tracking** — RPM, RPD, TPM, and TPD counters per `(platform, model, key)` so the router always picks a key that's under its caps.
-- **Sticky sessions** — Multi-turn conversations keep talking to the same model for 30 minutes to avoid the hallucination spike that comes from mid-conversation model switches.
+#### 🔐 Security & operations

-- **Encrypted key storage** — API keys are encrypted with AES-256-GCM before hitting SQLite; decryption happens in-memory just before a request.
+- **Encrypted key storage** — provider keys are AES-256-GCM encrypted before hitting SQLite; decryption happens in-memory just before a request.
-- **Unified API key** — Clients authenticate to your proxy with a single `freellmapi-…` bearer token.
-You never expose upstream provider keys to your apps.
+- **Unified API key** — clients authenticate with a single `freellmapi-…` bearer token.
+Upstream provider keys are never exposed to your apps.
-- **Dashboard login** — The admin UI and all `/api/*` routes are gated behind an email + password account (scrypt-hashed, session-token auth), set on first run.
-The `/v1` proxy keeps its own unified-key auth for apps.
+- **Dashboard login** — the admin UI and `/api/*` routes are gated behind an email + password account (scrypt-hashed, session-token auth), set on first run.
-- **Health checks** — Periodic probes mark keys as `healthy`, `rate_limited`, `invalid`, or `error` so the router skips dead ones automatically.
 - **Admin dashboard** — React + Vite UI to manage keys, reorder the fallback chain, inspect analytics, and run prompts in a playground.
 Dark mode included.
-- **Analytics** — Per-request logging with latency, token counts, success rate, and per-provider breakdowns.
+- **Analytics** — per-request logging with latency, token counts, success rate, and per-provider breakdowns.
-- **Runs anywhere Node 20+ runs** — Windows, macOS, Linux servers, or a small ARM SBC (Raspberry Pi included). ~40 MB RSS at idle behind PM2 / systemd / whatever supervisor you prefer.
+- **Runs anywhere Node 20+ runs** — Windows, macOS, Linux, or an ARM SBC (Raspberry Pi included). ~40 MB RSS at idle behind PM2 / systemd / any supervisor.

+---

 ## Not yet supported

 The scope is deliberately narrow.
-If a feature isn't on this list and isn't below, assume it isn't there yet.
+If a feature isn't listed above and isn't here, assume it isn't there yet — **PRs welcome** (see [Contributing](#contributing)).

-- **Audio / speech** (`/v1/audio/*`)
+- Audio / speech (`/v1/audio/*`)
-- **Legacy completions** (`/v1/completions`) — only the chat endpoint is implemented
+- Legacy completions (`/v1/completions`) — only the chat endpoint is implemented
-- **Moderation** (`/v1/moderations`)
+- Moderation (`/v1/moderations`)
-- **`n > 1` for chat** (multiple completions per request) — supported on `/v1/images/generations`, not on chat
+- `n > 1` for chat — supported on `/v1/images/generations`, not on chat
-- **Per-user billing / multi-tenant auth** — single-user by design
+- Per-user billing / multi-tenant auth — single-user by design

-PRs that add any of these are very welcome.
-See [Contributing](#contributing).
+---

 ## Quick start

-**Recommended:** Docker Compose.
-It runs the API and dashboard together on port 3001 and persists SQLite in a named volume.
+> **Recommended:** Docker Compose.
+Runs the API and dashboard together on port `3001` and persists SQLite in a named volume.
+>

-**Prerequisites:** Docker, Docker Compose, OpenSSL.
+> **Prerequisites:** Docker, Docker Compose, OpenSSL.

 ```bash
 git clone https://github.com/Hansade2005/FreeAIGateway.git